ohmyzsh/ohmyzsh/plugins/git-hubflow/README.md

 # git-hubflow plugin

-This plugin adds completion for the [git-hubflow](http://datasift.github.io/gitflow/), as well as some aliases for common commands.
+This plugin adds completion for [HubFlow](https://datasift.github.io/gitflow/) (GitFlow for GitHub), as well as some aliases for common commands.
 HubFlow is a git extension to make it easy to use GitFlow with GitHub.
 Based on the original gitflow extension for git.

 The hubflow tool has to be [installed](https://github.com/datasift/gitflow#installation) separately.